stackery/demo-conditional-examples/README.md

     ```
     During a deployment to the __Chris__ Environment

-    * `UserServicesTopicCreateNewResource` returns **true** because the value we saved in the in the config store ("false") is equal to the other value provided ('false').
+    * The `UserServicesTopicCreateNewResource` condition evaluates to **true** because the value we saved in the in the config store ("false") is equal to the other value provided ('false').

-    * `UserServicesTopicUseExistingResource` returns **false** because UserServicesTopicCreateNewResource returns ('true') in this environment.
+    * The `UserServicesTopicUseExistingResource` condition evaluates to **false** because UserServicesTopicCreateNewResource returns ('true') in this environment.

     During a deployment to the __Prod__ Environment

-    * `UserServicesTopicCreateNewResource` returns **false** because the value we saved in the config store ("arn:aws:sns:us-east-1:394493744367:stackery-186910833539367-topic60FA4D08") is NOT equal to the other value provided ('false').
+    * The `UserServicesTopicCreateNewResource` condition evaluates to **false** because the value we saved in the config store ("arn:aws:sns:us-east-1:394493744367:stackery-186910833539367-topic60FA4D08") is NOT equal to the other value provided ('false').

-    * `UserServicesTopicCreateNewResource` returns **true** because UserServicesTopicCreateNewResource returns ('false') in this environment..
+    * The `UserServicesTopicCreateNewResource` condition evaluates to **true** because UserServicesTopicCreateNewResource returns ('false') in this environment..

 ## Full Template